lukmanr/CLVPipelines/README.md

 The primary goal of the solution is to orchestrate two Machine Learning workflows:
 - The training and deployment of the Customer Lifetime Value predictive model.
-- The batch inference using the deployed Customer Lifetime Value predictive model.
+- Batch inference using the deployed Customer Lifetime Value predictive model.

 The below diagram depicts the high level architecture of the solution: